mvs-develop/dev.bitshares.works/docs/bts_guide/tutorials/worker-create.rst

 By using the UI
 ^^^^^^^^^^^^^^^^^^

-You can check the Worker Proposals by BitShares UI form.
+You can check the Worker Proposals by DNA UI form.
 Go to *Voting* page.
 There are three tabs: "Witnesses", "Committee", and "Workers".
 In the "Worker" tab, you will find all Worker Proposals list.

 .. image:: ../../../../_static/imgs/ui-voting-worker.png
-        :alt: BitShares
+        :alt: DNA
         :width: 600px
         :align: center